 Ruminate Magazine is excited to share with you the winners of the 2015 VanderMey Nonfiction Prize.
 The winning manuscripts were selected by our final judge, Scott Russell Sanders.
-You can read the winning manuscripts in Issue 35, which will release in mid-June.
+You can read the winning manuscripts in Issue 35.

 D.L.
 Mayfield loves to write about theology, refugees, gentrification, and pop culture.
 She has written for McSweeneys, Image Journal, The Other Journal, and the Toast, among numerous other publications.
 Her book of essays, tentatively titled "Dispatches from the Stateless Wanderers" is forthcoming from HarperOne in 2016.
 She is constantly just pretending that she is not overwhelmed by this earth.
 Follow her on twitter @d_l_mayfield and on her blog.